mashingan/modern-opengl-notes/readme.md

 This notes adds texture filter with using sample.png image which loaded using nimPNG.
 All other parts are same with previous notes.

+8. `texture_units.nim`
+This is almost same with previous with additional of 2 textures which mixed together halfly on each other.
+With `glActiveTexture`, we choose which texture we want to use.
+We also make both of texture as uniform vec2 variables and set the texture with `glUniform1i`.
+This is worthy of note that the GLSL compiler will optimize away the unused variables and will remove the link and its variable itself if the attribute variable is not used.

 [open.gl]: https://open.gl
 [staticglfw]: https://github.com/treeform/staticglfw
 [glfw]: https://www.glfw.org